 - Gathering evidence to prove that the property owner is responsible for your accident

-- Reviewing insurance policies to see if you are entitled to coverage
+- Reviewing insurance policies to see if there is available coverage

 - Making sure that insurance companies play by the rules and pay you on time